flutter/samples/add_to_app/books/README.md

   # For Android builds:
   open -a "Android Studio" ../android_books # macOS only
+  # Or open the ../android_books folder in Android Studio for other platforms.

   # For iOS builds:
   # TODO iOS sample